microsoft/contosotraders-cloudtesting/docs/deployment-instructions.md

 2. Other intermittent errors: Should you encounter any of [these intermittent errors](https://github.com/microsoft/ContosoTraders/issues?q=is%3Aissue+is%3Aopen+label%3Adevops) in the github workflow, please re-run the failed jobs (it'll will pass on retry).
 We're working to fix these soon.

+3. There is a [known issue](https://github.com/Azure/login/issues/249) where the Azure login github action fails if the service principal's `clientSecret` begins with `-` (hyphen).
+If you encounter this, please regenerate a new secret, update the repository secret in your github fork, and restart the workflow.

 ## Explore Demo Scenarios

 For further learning, you can run through some of the demo scripts listed below: